exastencil/vox/WARP.md

 - Entry/Executables
   - Full: src/main.zig builds vox-aetatum (client + in-process simulation).
 This is the default run target.
-  - Client: src/bin/client_main.zig builds vox-client (Sokol, connects to server; includes Simulation for prediction but does not run it).
   - Server: src/bin/server_main.zig builds vox-server (headless; authoritative simulation).
   - The full executable is integrated with a build “run” step (zig build run) that forwards CLI args.
 - Client/Render Loop